 - You pray boldly.

 Imagine your life if you prayed like that!

-And you should be buoyed by the fact that Jesus is praying for his followers, that we would be united, and that we would be filled with his joy.
+And you should be buoyed by the fact that Jesus prayed for his followers to be united, and that we would be filled with his joy.

 So often we treat prayer like a last resort.
 But what if prayer was a first resort?
 I think we’d be better able to sweep away the blurrying distractions of a bustling life and more focused on the meaningful work of “thy kingdom come.”